achambour/parser-project/README.md

 # Recursive-descent parser in Python

-This project is about building a lexer and a parser to analyse basic mathematical arithmetic operations.
+This project is about building a lexer and a parser to analyse basic arithmetic operations.
 The aim is to eventually combine the parser with an interpreter to implement a small calculator.

-The aim of the project is purely educational and is about practically understanding the low-level implementation of programming languages.
-Roughly speaking, it is about understanding how the machine processes computer code from a set of human-friendly instructions based on a pre-defined grammar to computer-interpretable commands.
+The aim of the project is purely educational and is about practically understanding the implementation of programming languages.
+Roughly speaking, it is about understanding how the machine processes computer code from a set of human-friendly instructions to an abstract representation of commands before compilation and execution.

 The project leveraged the object oriented feature of Python - in particular, classes were used to define the components of our mathematical grammar (ie. the so-called "tokens") as well as their attributes.
 The use of classes simplified the way objects were called in the both the lexer and parser algorithms.
 ## Features of the grammar & parser description